-- In case of liquid formulations, they are composed of oil- or water-based suspensions of cell concentrates, emulsions or slurries containing solid particles.
+- In the case of liquid formulations, they are composed of oil- or water-based suspensions of cell concentrate, emulsions or slurries containing solid particles.
 Additives like nutritive substances, stabilisers, adhesives, and protectants are often added.
 The liquid formulations, like the solid ones, can be coated directly onto the seeds or may be delivered to the soil during sowing or at a later stage.
 However, liquid formulations may lack carrier protection.

-- In the recent years, advanced formulation technologies like microencapsulation have also been developed and employed to produce diverse inoculants in morphology and composition.
+- In recent years, advanced formulation technologies like microencapsulation have also been developed and employed to produce diverse inoculants in morphology and composition.

 - As written in the review by Berninger (2018), the formulation technology depends on the application form, the available equipment, the farmer´s convenience, the plant inherent characteristics, the plant developmental stage, and the costs, etc.

 - In general, drying represents a challenge in formulation development.
-In solid formulations, drying occurs under controlled conditions during the technological processing.
+In solid formulations, drying occurs under controlled conditions during technological processing.
 Liquid formulations, when applied to seeds, face semi-controlled drying and after field application the conditions of drying are non-controlled.
 Furthermore, repeated drying-rewetting cycles concern both solid and liquid inoculants after field application.

 - Non-sporulating bacteria are sensitive to drying, as they do not form spores, because they are more susceptible to harmful factors occurring during processing and field application.

-- Therefore, drying is one of the main reasons for loss of the viability of the bacteria prior to and after field application.
+- Therefore, drying is one of the main reasons for the loss of the viability of the bacteria prior to and after field application.